nus-cs2103/website-base/admin/tutorials.md

 <br/>

 **The role of our tutors** is different from tutors in other modules.

+* **Not a source of admin information**: Given the humongous amount of admin info contained in this module and the fact that it is constantly evolving, tutors may not be aware of the recent subtle changes to the admin information.
+To safeguard you from receiving incorrect admin info, tutors are prohibited from answering admin queries.
+If you have an admin query, please post in the [forum]({{ url_forum }}) (or email the prof at `{{ module | lower }}@comp.nus.edu.sg` but only if the question is not appropriate for the forum).

 * **No direct tech help**: Tutors are prohibited from giving direct technical help, other than to give you some general direction to finding a solution. %%Rationale: We want you to learn the vital survival skill of troubleshooting technical problems.%%